 Reduces Blood Pressure

-Research shows that taking celery regularly may reduce your blood pressure levels due to the presence of carotenoids in this vegetable (4).
-The high fiber content in whole celery helps keep your blood pressure at healthy levels by removing excess sodium from the body.
+Research shows that taking celery regularly may reduce your blood pressure levels due to the presence of carotenoids and other phytochemicals in this vegetable (4).
+The high fiber content in whole celery helps keep your blood pressure at healthy levels by promoting a healthy weight.

 Supports Healthy Blood Sugar Levels